airpamper/HOPEXGB/README.md

 python preprocess.py--To create the heterogeneous disease-miRNA-lncRNA (DML) information network

-python HOPEXGB.py--To predict the associations of miRNAs/lncRNAs with diseases by HOPEXGB, run
+python HOPEXGB.py--To predict the associations of miRNAs/lncRNAs with diseases

 Requirements
 HOPEXGB is tested to work under Python 3.8.0+

 The required dependencies for HOPEXGB are sklearn, numpy, pandas, scipy, itertools, xgboost and time.